Sakrac/Step6502/README.md

 * Reset: Signal a reset, sets the PC to the reset vector address
 * Reload: Load the previously loaded binary with the previous options, even if the debugger has been reopened since
 * Load: Load a binary into RAM
 * C=: Connect to VICE running in remote monitor mode, when VICE enables the monitor the debugger will copy the machine state from VICE.
+If pressed while connected and Vice is running this button will disconnect vice.

 ###Code View